Welcome. I’m a guitar teacher in Bloomington-Normal, IL.

 What music will I learn in lessons?

 I’ve prepared a large core curriculum of songs to teach fundamental guitar skills, which draws from a wide variety of genres and styles of guitar playing.
-Currently there are over 800 songs on the list – you can find a list here.
-My song sheets are much easier to understand than online sources.
+I prepare my own sheets for the songs using professional music software (not written by hand) that I print off during lessons.

 How do I set up guitar lessons?